eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 ---

 Now we wait.
 We wait till there are events in `events[]` that are ready to read.
-For this we use the function `epoll_wait`, which is a [function](https://man7.org/linux/man-pages/man2/epoll_wait.2.html) given by the <sys/epoll.h> header.
+For this we use the function [`epoll_wait`](https://man7.org/linux/man-pages/man2/epoll_wait.2.html), function given by the `<sys/epoll.h>` header.
 It returns the number of FD’s for which events have occurred and are ready to be processed.
 The events themselves will be stored in the `events[]`.
 Let’s also not forget to wrap this in an infinite loop to keep the server running indefinitely.

 ```c
 while(1) {